Print

 Instructions

-2. Add the tomato paste, browning it just a bit in the pan (this will deepen the flavor), then deglaze with wine if you want, scraping up any brown bits.
+2. Deglaze.
+Add the tomato paste, browning it just a bit in the pan (this will deepen the flavor), then deglaze with wine if you want, scraping up any brown bits.
 Once most of the wine has cooked off add the tomatoes and their juices, cook them down for just a few minutes.

-3. Add the lentils, veggie stock and hemp seeds or walnuts.
-Bring to a boil, cover tightly, lower heat to low, and simmer gently 20-25 minutes, or until the lentils are tender.
-Uncover.
+3. Simmer.
+Add the lentils, veggie stock, and walnuts or hemp.
+Bring to a boil, cover tightly, lower the heat to low, and simmer gently 20-25 minutes, or until the lentils are tender.
+Bigger lentils will take longer.
+Uncover when they are tender.

 Notes

-If using hemp- use the shelled soft “hearts”- not the whole seeds ( these will be gritty).
+If using hemp hearts- be sure to use the shelled soft “hearts”- not the whole seeds ( these will be gritty).

-If your veggie broth is bland or your bolognese is bland, you can intensify the depth here by adding a tiny splash of soy sauce, or miso paste mixed with a little water, or a little veggie stock bouillon paste.
+Broth: If your veggie broth is bland or your bolognese is bland, you can intensify the depth here by adding a tiny splash of soy sauce, or miso paste mixed with a little water, or a little veggie stock bouillon paste.

-This can be made ahead and will keep up to 4 days in the fridge.
+Storage: This can be made ahead and will keep up to 4 days in the fridge.

 Nutrition